mrconter1/Coding-Test/README.md

 # Coding-Test

 This repository contains a solution for a typical coding test.
 The test involves simulating a car that navigates in a 2D environment.
-The task is to determine if the simulation results in the car hittig the wall.
+The task is to determine if the simulation results in the car hitting the wall.

 ## Task Instructions

 The user should be able to specify the dimensions of the rectangular environment.
-After that the user should be prompted with specifying the location and orientation of the vehicle.
-The user can then input a sequence of actions of which the car will execute.
+After that, the user should be prompted by specifying the location and orientation of the vehicle.
+The user can then input a sequence of actions which the car will execute.

 * **Requirements**
-  * The car can only move to and exist on discrete locations
+  * The car can only move to and exist in discrete locations
-  * The direction of the car can only be along the points of the compass
+  * The direction of the car can only be along with the points of the compass
   * Should be written using C++